accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 **[Test 8.2.1](#test-8-2-1)** Does each screen meet these conditions? {id="test-8-2-1"}
 - The user can enlarge the size of the texts by 200% using the platform parameters;
-- All the text on the screen is enlarged;
+- All the texts on the screen are enlarged;
-- All enlarged text remains legible and the interactive components usable.
+- All enlarged texts remain legible and the interactive components usable.

 ##### Special cases